Soumikdas15/Twitter-Clone/README.md

 # Twitter Clone
 Learn about Django through creation.
-Also, when they are looking for a job, customize it to create your own portfolio.
+Also, when they are looking for a job, customize it to create your own website
 <img width="454" alt="Screenshot 2022-04-19 at 1 09 17 AM" src="https://user-images.githubusercontent.com/102286461/163956717-a73feb5b-e87e-4c79-8513-28e8c380c81e.png">

 ## Tech used